Brideshead Revisited (TV series): Production

 The television adaptation of Waugh's novel was originally conceived as a six-hour serial.
-In the late summer of 1978, producer Derek Granger asked Michael Lindsay-Hogg to direct the serial.
+In the summer of 1978, producer Derek Granger asked Michael Lindsay-Hogg to direct the serial.
 Eight months were spent casting, costuming, and scripting, with the critical decision to have voiceover provided by Charles Ryder.
 In April 1979, Lindsay-Hogg began principal photography on the islands of Gozo and Malta, where the sequences set in Morocco, Mexico, and Central America were filmed.
 Four months of shooting then followed at locations in England, including Oxford and Castle Howard, which Granger and Lindsay-Hogg had selected as Brideshead.
 In August, a technicians' strike brought all ITV production to a halt.
-By the time it was settled in October, Lindsay-Hogg was no longer available due to a prior commitment to another project.
+By the time it was settled in October, Lindsay-Hogg was no longer available due to a commitment to another project.

 Lindsay-Hogg was replaced by relative novice Charles Sturridge, whose previous experience had been limited to directing episodes of Strangers, Crown Court and Coronation Street.
 "The actors thought I was part of an insurance scam", Sturridge later said, "and that my inexperience would cause the production to fall through."
 Cast contracts had to be renegotiated to take into account the extended filming period.
 Jeremy Irons, who was planning to audition for the film The French Lieutenant's Woman (1981), stipulated he would remain with Brideshead under condition he would be allowed time off to film French Lieutenant if he were cast.
 Rather than scrap the considerable completed footage in which the actor appeared, Granger agreed.

 The break in filming was fortunate in that Laurence Olivier, previously unavailable, could now be cast in the serial.
-Sturridge and Granger agreed the six-hour script eliminated so much detail of Waugh's story, with its "telling nuances and provocative ideas" that its potency was compromised, and they set about expanding it to seven two-hour episodes.
-The decision was also made to have the protagonist Charles Ryder narrate the serial as he had in the novel.
+Sturridge and Granger agreed the six-hour script eliminated so much detail of Waugh's story, with its "telling nuances and provocative ideas", that its potency was compromised, and they set about expanding it to seven two-hour episodes.
+The decision was also made to have Ryder narrate the serial, as he does in the novel.
 Olivier's tight schedule required he start immediately, but his scenes had not yet been written, and Sturridge and Granger hurried to complete them so the actor would have at least a week to learn his dialogue.
-Mona Washbourne was less fortunate and received her script the day she arrived on the set to begin filming.
+Mona Washbourne was less fortunate and received her script the day she arrived on set.